efemeryds/challenging-srl-models/README.md

   - lemmas
   - morphological features
   - head words
-  - ...

-## List of capabilities to be investigated
+## List of capabilities that can be investigated
 - Syntactic variation
   - Statement vs question
   - Active vs passive
-  - Marked vs unmarked word order
-  - Argument alternation patterns
 - Predicates, argument patterns and predicate senses
 - Lexicalizations of arguments
-  - frequent vs unfrequent words
+  - frequent vs infrequent words
   - Proper names
 - Negation
--

 ## Models that are being tested
+The models come from AllenNLP project https://github.com/allenai/allennlp-models

-### First model
+### First model: structured-prediction-srl-bert
+A BERT based model (Shi et al, 2019).

-### Second model
+### Second model: structured-prediction-srl
+A reimplementation of a deep BiLSTM sequence prediction model (Stanovsky et al., 2018).

-## Example tests with motivation and model output
+## Example tests

 ### Test 1
 Low and high frequency words - choice based on the frequencies from the corpus used in a